moonclerk/developer/api/README.md

 ## Handling errors

-If there is problem, MoonClerk will render a 5xx error. `500` means that the app is entirely down, but you might also see `502 Bad Gateway`, `503 Service Unavailable`, or `504 Gateway Timeout`.
+If there is a problem, MoonClerk will render a 5xx error. `500` means that the app is entirely down, but you might also see `502 Bad Gateway`, `503 Service Unavailable`, or `504 Gateway Timeout`.
 It's your responsibility in all of these cases to retry your request later.

 ## Paging